BorisFouotsa/SimS/README.md

-# InSIDH
+# SimS: A Simplifucation of SiGamal

-Proof-of-concept Magma code
+Proof-of-concept Magma code.